awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 View details about updates to AWS managed policies for CodeGuru Reviewer since this service began tracking these changes\.
-For automatic alerts about changes to this page, subscribe to the RSS feed on the CodeGuru Reviewer [Amazon CodeGuru Reviewer user guide document history](doc-history.md)\.
+For automatic alerts about changes to this page, subscribe to the RSS feed on the CodeGuru Reviewer [Amazon CodeGuru Reviewer User Guide document history](doc-history.md)\.